Cyanic76/password-generator/.github/CONTRIBUTING.md

 - **Read the whole** Contributing guidelines.

-- View [this table] to see if your OS/Browser is still supported.
-If it is not, do not open a bug report.
+- View [this paragraph](https://github.com/Cyanic76/password-generator/blob/master/.github/CONTRIBUTING.md#supported-browsers-and-systems) to see if your OS/Browser is still supported.
+If it is not listed in the linked paragraph or it is listed [here](https://github.com/Cyanic76/password-generator/blob/master/.github/CONTRIBUTING.md#browsers--systems-that-are-not-supported), do not open a bug report.

 **How do I submit a bug report?**